How Much Is a Pinch? Understanding Recipe Measurements

 Then you read: “Add a pinch of salt, a dash of pepper.”

 Wait, how much is that exactly?
+Is it a specific gram, or just a random throw?

 Feels like the recipe suddenly turned into a guessing game, doesn’t it?

-So, What Exactly Is a Pinch?
+1) So, What Exactly Is a Pinch?
+The Measurement Breakdown

 Taze öğütülmüş tane karabiber ve havan bir mutfak tezgahında